Types of Food that Help Relieve Abdominal Pain

 - They have high levels of potassium.
 This is necessary to regulate the electrolytes in your body after suffering from vomit or diarrhea.

 - Also, they’re rich in natural sugar.
-Instead of affecting your glucose, they increase your energy levels and feeling of fullness.
+Instead of affecting your glucose, they increase your energy levels and are sating.

 Applesauce for abdominal pain

-Delicious applesauce is a quick solution for relieving stomach pain.
-Particularly if the pain comes from gastritis, indigestion. and diarrhea.
-Rice is rich in dietary fiber, antioxidants, and essential nutrients that encourage digestion to get rid of waste.
+Applesauce is a delicious quick solution for relieving stomach pain due to gastritis, indigestion. and diarrhea.
+It’s rich in dietary fiber, antioxidants, and essential nutrients that encourage digestion to get rid of waste.

 It has a high concentration of pectin, a natural fiber.
 This reduces intestinal inflammation.
 And it encourages bowel movements, which may help with the symptoms of constipation.
 Besides, as per a study published by Nutrients magazine, it helps balance gut microbiota.